macrolit/record-keeper/README.md

 ## What is it?

-A modular, highly-configurable, platform-agnostic, extensible, universal yaml-markdown workflow for bulk processing and decentralized archival of exportable collections from any source.
+A modular, highly-configurable, platform-agnostic, extensible, universal file conversion workflow for bulk processing and decentralized archival of exportable collections from any source.

-## What does it do?
+## What does it currently do?

+The project is supposed to serve as a standardized playground for media conversion, retrieval, export and enrichment.
+Servings as a ground base structure and playground for utilization of conversion scripts along with LLM enhancement.

+The initial scope is to:

 - Turn your social media exports into .md notes with flexible properties.
 - Integrate seamlessly with RRSS feeds and categorize your highlights